Harshs27/Q-Classifier/README.md

 # Q-Classifier
 A new machine learning classifier for imbalanced datasets.
-Also, uploaded the corresponding published paper.
+Also, uploaded the corresponding publication.